 If you are going to become a major talent in the saturated movie industry, you are going to need some key characteristics to get you through the process.
 Here's a quick run down.

 A winning personality has nothing to do with looks, but has everything to do with how you present yourself and how you are perceived.
-This means smiling often, even through set-backs, being true to yourself and presenting a gung-ho spirit.
+This means smiling often, even through setbacks, being true to yourself and presenting a can-do spirit.

 Self-confidence is a necessary ingredient in the world of casting calls and callbacks.
 Keep in mind too that self-confidence is very different from arrogance.
-Self-confidence has more to do with a quite, secure sense of self, rather than a boasting or egomaniac driven personality.
-Believe in yourself and your talent and that confidence will shine through.
+Self-confidence has more to do with a quiet, secure sense of self, rather than a boasting personality.
+Believe in yourself and your talent, and that confidence will shine through.

 Rejection slips litter the world of movies, so it helps to have family and friends around that support you.
 That means that they are there with a comforting hug, or positive feedback to help get you through the tougher moments.